Happy Birthday Captain: #5 Interesting Facts About Virat Kohli

 In one of his interviews, he had said, “I always wanted to be Sachin.
 I wanted to bat like him, so I tried to copy the shots he played and hit sixes the way he used to.
 He was the one player that always made me think: I want to bat like him,” Virat Kohli had once said.
 Today, he is one of the most inspirational stories in Indian sports.”

 While Sachin Tendulkar holds the record of centuries in ODIs, Kohli is no far.
-The man has scored 39 centuries, just 11 far from achieving the numbers.

 But let us tell you Virat holds a unique record when it comes to century in ODIs.
 Plus he is the only Indian skipper who scored a century in his debut World Cup match.